TID-Lab/Aggie-FuCo/README.md

    - Calling `npm run mocha` will run just the backend tests
    - Calling `npm run karma` will run just the frontend tests
 1. To monitor code while developing, run `npx gulp`.
 You can pass an optional `--file=[test/filename]` parameter to only test a specific file.

-1. To run end-to-end tests:
+1. <del>To run end-to-end tests:
-   1. first start Aggie on the test database with `npm run testrun`
+   1. <del>first start Aggie on the test database with `npm run testrun`
-   1. then run protractor with `npm run protractor`
+   1. <del>then run protractor with `npm run protractor`
-1. To run end-to-end tests with external APIs
+1. <del>To run end-to-end tests with external APIs
-   1. Set up the appropriate keys in `secrets.json` (e.g. Twitter)
+   1. <del>Set up the appropriate keys in `secrets.json` (e.g. Twitter)
-   1. start Aggie on the test database with `npm run testrun`
+   1. <del>start Aggie on the test database with `npm run testrun`
-   1. run protractor with `npm run protractor-with-apis`
+   1. <del>run protractor with `npm run protractor-with-apis`
-1. To verify if the CRON job for updating Account Ids <-> Crowdtangle List Names and Saved Searches works
+1. <del>To verify if the CRON job for updating Account Ids <-> Crowdtangle List Names and Saved Searches works
-   1. Empty the contents of config/crowdtangle_list.json.
+   1. <del>Empty the contents of config/crowdtangle_list.json.
-   1. Let the CRON job run at midnight UTC and check if the config/crowdtangle_list.json is updated with Account Ids <-> Crowdtangle List Names and Saved Searches.
+   1. <del>Let the CRON job run at midnight UTC and check if the config/crowdtangle_list.json is updated with Account Ids <-> Crowdtangle List Names and Saved Searches.

 ## Project Configuration